prabhat8701/w3villatodo/README.md

 # To-Do WebApp

-This project is a simple To-do website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This project is a To-do website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 Deployed Link -